thisisjonathan/flits-editor/README.md

       mtasc
       ruffle
 ```
-On windows the file names of the binaries should end with `.exe`, however this has not been tested.
+On windows the file names of the binaries should end with `.exe`.

 ## License